 Jane’s car used to sit for days on end outside her Fitzroy home, as she preferred riding her bike or using public transport to get around.
-Fed up with paying the high costs of registration, insurance and maintenance on a car she hardly used, Jane decided to list her car for rent through neighbour-to-neighbour car sharing platform Car Next Door.
+Fed up with paying the high costs of registration, insurance and maintenance on a car she hardly used, Jane decided to save money by listing her car for rent through neighbour-to-neighbour car sharing platform Car Next Door.

 Three years later, Jane says it has been a success.